Nischayb99/nbd-app/templates/react_email_google/README.md

-# NBD APP – Auth System
+# NBD APP – Email and Google Auth System

 A modern, open-source authentication system for your apps.
 Built with React (Vite), Node.js, Express, MongoDB, JWT, and Google OAuth.